Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 What Occurs Following the Submission of Form 13 to Request a Reduced or Zero TDS Rate?

 Once an NRI has submitted an online application via Form 13 seeking a lower or nil TDS rate, the TDS assessing officer (AO) will carefully examine the explanations and justifications presented by the applicant.
 Subsequently, the AO will evaluate the TDS rate recommended by the income tax department’s software.
 This rate may either be reduced, set to zero, or left unaltered.
-In the event that both the computer system and the AO concur that the existing TDS rate is appropriate, the Form 13 application will be denied.
+If both the computer system and the AO concur that the existing TDS rate is appropriate, the Form 13 application will be denied.

 If the TDS assessing officer (AO) grants approval for a reduced or zero TDS rate, a certificate will be issued that specifies the precise TDS rate, the applicable time frame, and the Tax Deduction and Collection Account Number (TAN) along with other details of the deductor (the entity responsible for making the payment).
 In cases where the AO decides on a TDS rate different from the one suggested by the income tax department’s software, an explanation for this choice is mandatory.